Mamie Eisenhower: General's wife

 During World War II, while promotion and fame came to Ike, his wife lived in Washington, D.C.
-During the three years in which Ike was stationed in Europe, Mamie saw him only once.
+During the three years Ike was stationed in Europe, Mamie saw him only once.
 She made her own contributions to the war effort, volunteering anonymously for the American Women's Voluntary Services and the United Service Organizations, among other groups.
-Eisenhower was in constant worry of her husband's safety while he led the war effort in Europe, and she was regularly accosted by reporters, causing her to lose 20 pounds during the war.
-Rumors emerged that she suffered from alcoholism, though no evidence supported these claims.
-Her struggle was further complicated by Ike's close relationship with his chauffeur Kay Summersby; she had become a close confidant of Ike's, and rumors emerged that he had taken her as a mistress.
+Mamie constantly worried about her husband's safety while he led the war effort in Europe, and was regularly accosted by reporters, causing her to lose 20 pounds during the war.
+Rumors emerged that she was an alcoholic, though no evidence supported this claim.
+Her struggle was further complicated by Ike's close relationship with his chauffeur, Kay Summersby; she had become a close confidante of Ike's, and rumors emerged that he had taken her as a mistress.
 Ike's military success and his subsequent memoirs provided the couple with financial stability after the war.

 After Ike became president of Columbia University in 1948, the Eisenhowers purchased a farm (now the Eisenhower National Historic Site) at Gettysburg, Pennsylvania.
 It was the first home they had ever owned.
 She continued in her hosting duties, this time for faculty wives and large donors in addition to the friends her husband had made in the military.
-Ike was then made commander of the North Atlantic Treaty Organization forces, and their return to Paris delayed work on their dream home, which would not be completed until 1955.
-While in Europe, the two regularly received royals, and Mamie was awarded the Cross of Merit for her role in her husband's military success.
-When Ike agreed to run in the 1952 presidential election, Mamie helped campaigned for him.
-She appeared to enjoy campaigning, and she was popular among voters.
-She would sometimes subvert the wishes of her husband's campaign managers, making speaking appearances without their knowledge and suggesting changes to his campaign speeches.
+Ike was then made commander of the North Atlantic Treaty Organization forces, and their return to Paris delayed work on their dream home, which was not completed until 1955.
+In Europe, the two regularly received royals, and Mamie was awarded the Cross of Merit for her role in her husband's military success.
+When Ike agreed to run in the 1952 presidential election, Mamie campaigned for him.
+She appeared to enjoy campaigning, and was popular among voters.
+She sometimes subverted her husband's campaign managers' wishes, making speaking appearances without their knowledge and suggesting changes to his speeches.